 The US Presidential White House Declares Support for the 2021 Tokyo Olympics Amidst Overwhelmed Japanese Hospitals

-On May 26, the US White House affirmed its support for the Tokyo Olympics by publicly agreeing to send competing US athletes who have been training for years for the event, despite issuing a government advisory banning travel from the US to Japan.
+In May, the US White House affirmed its support for the Tokyo Olympics by publicly agreeing to send competing US athletes who have been training for years for the event, despite issuing a government advisory banning travel from the US to Japan.
 This was publicized one week after the Tokyo Medical Practitioners’ Association pleaded with the Japanese government to postpone the Olympics once more, claiming that hospitals are overwhelmed by the continued spike in COVID-19 cases.

 The head of a Japanese doctor’s union publicly said that allowing the Tokyo Olympics to push through this year would lead to another spike in COVID-19 cases, as the numbers are still bleak at that point.
 International Olympic Committee responded by assuring the public that there would be no foreign spectators and that the country’s state of emergency would still be in place so that health protocols will still be followed.